t0mer/Find-my-kids/README.md

 ```

 * Kid1: the name of the kid/person
-* collection_id: The Id of the collection in AWS rekognition.
+* collection_id: The Id of the classifier used by DeepFace..
 * chat_ids: list of whatsapp chats (Groups or Contacts) to monitor.
 * target: The target group or contact to forward the pictures to.